kangalio/pyo3-chrono/README.md

 Leap seconds are handled correctly, however timezones are not supported because Python itself doesn't inherently support timezones in its datetimes.

+Implementations for the `serde::Serialize` and `serde::Deserialize` traits can be enabled via the `serde` feature flag.

 ## Truncation
 Python can store durations from negative one billion days up to positive one billion days long, in microsecond precision.
 However,